esemle/node-scrypt/README.md

 ## Notes ##
 This is a fork of Barry Steyn's node-scrypt library.
 The end goal is to add support for Fisebase's version of scrypt.
 This is useful for developers that are migrating away from Firebase.
 At the moment it's just a hacky integration for testing.
-Asynchronous integration is a nice to have.

 I've made the following changes:
 * Updated to scrypt to version 1.2.1